aws-samples/aws-cloudhsm-cloudformation-template/README.md

   * `getHSMInfo` - Lists details of each HSM
   * `listUsers` - Lists users defined on each HSM.
 The set of users should be identical across HSMs.
   * `info server 0` - List details of each HSM.
 Replace `0` with the index of the HSM of interest.

-## Known Issues and Limitations

-### Deletion of stack may fail due to dependency violation with the EC2 client instance security group

-When stack deletion fails on the `rClientInstanceSecurityGroup`, you can attempt to delete the stack a second time, but opt to leave the security group intact.
-After the stack has been deleted, you can address the dependency and then manually delete the security group.

-1. Access "Security Groups" in the EC2 Console.
-2. Look for the security group associated with the CloudHSM cluster.
-3. Edit the inbound rules and delete the reference to the EC2 client instance security group.
-4. Delete both the EC2 client instance security group.

-### Deletion of stack doesn't delete the KMS custom key store

-Since the KMS custom key store is created via the AWS CLI during first boot of the EC2 client instance, this resource is not managed via CloudFormation and not automatically deleted during deletion of the stack.

-You can manually delete the custom key store via the KMS console or AWS CLI.

-1. Disconnect the key store from the CloudHSM cluster.
-The associated ENIs used to enable the custom key store to connect to the HSMs will be automatically deleted.
-2. After the key store is disconnected, you can delete the key store.

-### Deletion of stack doesn't delete the security group associated with the CloudHSM cluster

-After you've manually disconnected the KMS custom key store, you can manually delete the security group associated with the CloudHSM cluster.

-While the custom key store is in a connected state, there will be an ENI for each of the former HSMs and the cluster security group will be associated with those ENIs.
-Until you disconnect the key store, the ENIs will continue to exist and be a dependency on the cluster security group.

-## Security Review

-A security review has been performed on the cloudformation templates in this source code repo.
-This solution assumes that AWS CloudHSM(s) and AWS KMS custom key store(s) will be deployed under the following conditions:
-- One AWS CloudHSM will be deployed per account and region
-- EC2 instance that interact AWS CloudHSM cluster and HSM instances will be `stopped` once management has been completed
-  - EC2 instance can be powered back on (`running` state) when management of AWS CloudHSM cluster and HSM instances are needed
-  - security patching of EC2 instance can be updated with the cloudhsm.yaml
-  - Access to the EC2 instance is only allowed through AWS Systems Manager (SSM) Session
-  - The EC2 instance is launched only in an AWS private subnet (i.e. one with a route to the internet but not publicly addressable IP)
-- Interaction with AWS CloudHSM during normal operation will be limited to AWS KMS custom keystore
-- Once the cloudformation template cloudhsm.yaml successfully completes and provisions a AWS CloudHSM cluster and HSM(s) the following actions need to be taken:
-  1. The `Crypto Officer/Primary Crypto Officer (CO/PCO)` password needs to be changed.
-The password for the initial `PCO` is kept in the AWS Secrets Manager with the Secret name `/<pSystem identifier>/<cluster id>`
-    - The pSystem identifier is one of the parameters of the cloudhsm.yaml template
-  1. Once the password is changed, it should be stored in a secure password vault.

-The cloudformation templates `cloudhsm.yaml` and `vpc.yaml` has been scanned by Stelligent's [cfn_nag](https://github.com/stelligent/cfn_nag) linting tool to evaluate vulnerabilities.
-All `failing` violations has been resolved but `warning` findings have been left intact to inform users of potential security findings that should be reviewed before using.
-For a complete report of these warnings and notes on why they were not eliminated please refer to the security folder.

 ## Troubleshooting Stack Creation